epu-ntua/sphinx-attack-simulator/README.md

-#Sphinx Behaviour Simulator - Network Traffic Generator
+# Sphinx Behaviour & Attack Simulator - ABS
-This is the git repository for the  module of the Sphinx project
+This is the git repository for the ABS  module of the Sphinx project

 #Installation Guide